FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_ICAP_settings/_index.md

     -   Select **Enable FIPS Transfer Mode** to enable transfers to the ICAP server to be in accordance with the Federal Information Processing Standard (FIPS).
         **Note**: Verify certificate and Enable FIPS Transfer Mode can be selected together or individually depending on the level of security needed for the ICAP server connection.
 -   Enter **Max file size** (MB).
     The default maximum file size is 10 MB.
-If the actual file size is larger than the maximum file size, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will send up to the maximum configured file size to the ICAP server.
+If the actual file size is larger than the maximum file size, {{< SecureTransport/componentshortname >}} will send up to the maximum configured file size to the ICAP server.
 -   Enter **Preview Size** (KB).
     The default preview size is 10 KB.
-If the ICAP server requires more data, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will send it up to the maximum configured file size.
+If the ICAP server requires more data, {{< SecureTransport/componentshortname >}} will send it up to the maximum configured file size.
     -   Select **Deny file transfer on connection error**.
         If the **Deny file transfer on connection error** option is selected, file transfers will be denied on a connection error to the ICAP server
     -   Select **Enable e-mail notifications on ICAP error**.